balkaransingh1/Induction-/README.md

 - After the session of Dr.Jaswinder Singh , we got another expert lecture by Dr.Priya Darshni .
 She was very welcoming and heartwarming.
 Mam explains us about Aspirations and Concerns , understanding basic aspirations, multiple ways to fulfil our basic aspirations.
 In this session, we want to explore into two questions: Are happiness and prosperity really our basic aspiration and what is needed to fulfil these aspirations.
 The whole session was very warm and informative about our daily life.
 # *End of Day 3*
 - The Day 3 of induction programme came to an end.
 The day was very excited and as well as informative.
 I enjoyed the session by Dr.Jaswinder Singh the most.
 The session by Dr.Priya Darshni mam is also very interesting and informative.
 I enjoyed Day 3 as much as last two days.

 # **Day 4**
 - In the last 3 days , we have our first class of P2P from 9:30 AM to 10:30 AM .
 Two Student of D1 and D3 took our class.
 They both were very sweet and welcoming .
 They taught us about programming language C++ .
 I enjoyed and learnt very new things from this class.
 - After that , we have our BEEE lecture from 10:30 AM to 11:30 AM by Prof.Harminder Kaur.
 I was much very impressed by the nature of mam .
 She take our introduction one by one .
 I enjoyed that one hour very much.
 After that we got an break of one hour.
+# *Expert Lecture by Dr.Priya Darshani Madam on "UNIVERSAL HUMAN VALUES 2" in Auditorium( 12:30 to 2:30 PM)*
+- After our lunch break we all gathered in Auditorium for another lecture by Dr.Priya Darshani mam on Universal Human Values.
+Her words reminded us of the importance of empathy,respect, and integrity in our daily lives.
+Thank you once again mam for enlightening us and helping us grow not just as students, but as human beings.
+# * Session by Causmic Club*
+- After that, we get to know about causmic club , by the members of club own .
+Their dedication , creativity , enthusiasm have brought energy to auditorium .
+I was very much impressed by the club and excited and hoping to part of that club.
+# *End of Day 4*
+- The Day 4 came to an end.
+Today I learnt many things like how to make program in c++ .
+I enjoyed the today's second lecture of UHV as much as first lecture .
+The most excited and amazing part of today's is session by causmic club.